gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk2_mk2s/manual/assembly_instructions/step02.md

 #### Assembly

 1. Ensure the 290mm v-slot does not have sharp angle where it as been cut.
 We will use it as reference and it could mark your v-slots (specially black ones).
-If this is the case use a file to smooth a bit the sharp angles
+If this is the case use a file to smooth the sharp angles
 1. Place the 290mm on the back between the 2x 331mm v-slots as seen on figure 2.1.
-Ensure there is no space between rods.
+Ensure there is no gap
-1. Square and tight strongly the back (8x M5 screws).<br>
+1. Square and tight strongly the back (8x M5 screws)<br>
    :warning: this step is very important, double check everything is perfectly square
 1. Carefully remove the 290mm v-slot
-1. Repeat step 4 and 5 to assemble the last 370mm v-slot as seen on figure 2.2.<br>
+1. Repeat step 4 and 5 to assemble the second 370mm v-slot as seen on figure 2.2<br>
    :warning: this step is very important, double check everything is perfectly square
 1. Carefully remove the 290mm v-slot
 1. :warning: Take the time to double check these points :